ipeaGIT/geobr/README.md

 Note 1.
-Functions marked with "dev" are only available in the development version of `geobr`.
+Data sets and Functions marked with "dev" are only available in the development version of `geobr`.

 Note 2.
 All datasets use geodetic reference system "SIRGAS2000", CRS(4674).
 Most data sets are available at scale 1:250,000 (see documentation for details).